mambelli/git-novice2/_episodes/16-collab-branch-and-pr.md

 On GitHub, you can switch branches by using the little drop down menu:
 ![Switch branch](../fig/github-switch-branch.png)

-# Add requirements in the base repository
+# Add branch protection rules (requirements) in the base repository
 To avoid undesired changes in the base repository usually administrators will add restrictions, e.g.:
+- block regular merges (not using a PR)
-- requiring at least one review before a Pull Request can be merged
+- require at least one review before a Pull Request can be merged
--
+- require status check to pass before merging

+To set these requirements go to the original repository, in the "Settings" tab (the last on the right) select "Branches" from the menu on the left and under "Branch protection rules" you can press "Add rule" to add a new one or you can edit existing ones.
+Either ways you can click on the restrictions you'd like to enable.

 # Pull (Merge) Requests